Future of the workforce: Will it be a Red, Blue, Green or Yellow World in 2030?

 - Large parts of existing jobs will either be replaced or augmented by technology-70% would consider using treatments to enhance their brain and body if this improved employment prospects in the future) with talent being identified very early and brought through the business.

-In the Green World, the prime focus is society and corporate responsibility.
+In the Green World, the prime focus is society, corporate responsibility, and sustainability.

 - The workforce won’t be strongly affiliated with a particular employer nor tied into a 9-5, five days a week.